bisdn/un-orchestrator/orchestrator/README_COMPILE.md

 	; Now install the library it according to the description provided ; in the cloned folder

-### NF-FG library

-These steps are mandatory only if you plan to use the Network Functions - Forwarding Graph (NF-FG) defined within the Unify project.

-	; Retrieve the NF-FG library.
-In order to do this operation, you need ; access to such a library.

-	; Copy the library in the un-orchestrator folder
-	$ cp [nffg]/virtualizer3.pyc [un-orchestrator]/orchestrator/node_resource_manager/virtualizer

 ### Virtual Switches

 You must install one of the following virtual switches: